yahoo/fili/fili-generic-example/README.md

 mvn -pl fili-generic-example exec:java
 ```

+- Note that if your setup is different you can adjust it by changing the default parameters below

+    ```bash
+    mvn -pl fili-generic-example exec:java -Dbard__fili_port=9998 -Dbard__druid_coord=http://localhost:8081/druid/coordinator/v1
+    ```

 From another window, run a test query against the default druid data.

 ## Example Queries